-All non-riders (i.e. parents, friends etc.) will not be allowed beyond the parking lot.
+All non-riders (i.e. parents, friends etc.) will not be allowed beyond the parking lot

-Riders will wear helmets the entire time they are on premises.
+Riders will wear helmets the entire time they are on premises

 Riders will arrive 30 minutes before their lesson to groom and tack and must leave 30 minutes after their lesson.
-No loitering.
+No loitering

-No personal tack or equipment other than riding apparel will be permitted at this time. (i.e. no polos, saddle pads, brushes, etc.)
+No personal tack or equipment other than riding apparel will be permitted at this time (i.e. no polos, saddle pads, brushes, etc.)

-Safe distancing protocols will be enforced (a minimum of 2 meters while on the ground, and the normal 2 horse lengths apart while mounted
+- A minimum of 2 meters while on the ground, and the normal 2 horse lengths apart while mounted

+Staff will be on hand to answer any questions or concerns regarding our protocols.
 In addition, our staff will continue the heightened sanitization processes that have been implemented since the Covid-19 Pandemic started.
 This includes anti-virus sprays on all door handles and common surfaces.

 “We drive to York Equestrian every week from Toronto, which must say something about how much we like it!
 Our thirteen-year-old daughter has been taking lessons at York for four years now, and she loves the time spent in the barn as much as the time spent in the saddle.”